oda-hub/hugo-odahub/content/docs/guide-development.md

 TODO: explain how to run server

-### Developing plugins in Renku

-Renku gives the possibility to develop customized function.
-This has been exploited to develop plugins useful within the context of the worklows development.
-Those aim to provide a sets of funcitonailities for:
+To support the development of workflows in Renku, a set of dedicated funcitonailities, provided as Renku plugins, are made available.
+In particular those aim to:

-* `renku-graph-vis`: this offers an interactive (and non) visualization of the knowledge graph:
+* Offer an interactive (and non) visualization of the project Knowledge Graph (`renku-graph-vis` plugin)
-* `renku-aqs-annotation`: to create dedicated annotations for the execution of astroquery functions and add those to the knowledge graph
+* Create dedicated annotations for the execution of `astroquery` functions and add those to the project Knowledge Graph (`renku-aqs-annotation` plugin)

 ### Visualizing project Knowledge Graph with `renku-graph-vis` plugin